subconsciousnetwork/ObservableStore/README.md

 ## ViewStore

-ViewStore lets you create component-scoped stores from a shared parent store.
-This allows you to create apps from free-standing deterministic components that all have their own local state, actions, and update functions, but share the same underlying root store.
+ViewStore lets you create component-scoped stores from a shared root store.
+This allows you to create apps from free-standing components that all have their own local state, actions, and update functions, but share the same underlying root store.
 You can think of ViewStore as like a binding, except that it exposes the same StoreProtocol API that Store does.

 Imagine we have a stand-alone child component that looks something like this: